pnp/pnpjs/docs/sp/profiles.md

 ## Find out if the current user is followed by another user

 Provides a boolean that indicates if the current users is followed by a specific user.
-Accepts login name as a parameter.

 ```typescript
 amIFollowedBy(loginName: string): Promise<boolean>